Florent2/rails_blank_app/README_APP.md

 * use `TODO`, `FIXME` and `OPTIMIZE` to anotate the code if needed
 * use `rake notes` to list those notes
 * use `lll { '@var'}` to have a nice debugging output of `@var`
+* JavaScript assets are concatenated in development mode to speed up things, but you can add `jsdebug=true` to your URL to have them unpacked to ease debugging

 Tests
 ---